 3. Delivery of Recommendations to the Board

-The PDP-WT recommends that the GNSO Council is responsible for the Board Report either as author of the report or to approve the report before it is sent to the Board.
-Board Reports on PDPs should be delivered from the GNSO Council directly to the Board and if any summaries or addenda are needed, that should be the responsibility of the Council with the help of the Working Group (if necessary).The PDP-WT discussed at length the current practice of ICANN Policy Staff submitting a separate report to the Board, which is not disclosed as a standard practice to the community at this stage, noting that this is not directly related to the PDP, and unanimously believes that these reports should not be kept confidential.
-If ICANN Policy Staff would like to submit a separate report related to a PDP to the Board or is requested to do so, it should be done in an open and transparent matter, noting that there might be cases where certain information cannot be provided due to its privileged nature.
-Nevertheless, even in those circumstances, as much information as possible, without disclosing business confidential information, should be provided.
+The PDP-WT recommends that all reports to the ICANN Board concerning a PDP should be publicly disclosed.
+In addition, it notes that the GNSO Council is responsible for the Board Report either as author of the report or by approving the report before it is sent to the Board.
+Board Reports on PDPs should be delivered from the GNSO Council directly to the Board and if any summaries or addenda are needed by request of the Board, those should be assembled by the GNSO Council (upon consultation of the Working Group if necessary).
+If feasible, the Board Report should be delivered to the Board within 21 days following the adoption of the Final Report.
+The PDP-WT discussed at length the current practice of ICANN Policy Staff submitting a separate report to the Board, which is not disclosed to the community and is drafted without the aid of the Council or applicable PDP Working Group.
+The PDP-WT unanimously believes that these reports must be disclosed to the community prior to consideration by the Board and should not be kept confidential.
+If ICANN Policy Staff would like to submit a separate report related to a PDP to the Board or is requested to do so, it should be done in an open and transparent matter and disclosed to the community at the same time it is delivered to the Board.
+The PDP-WT notes that there might be cases where certain confidential information cannot be publicly disclosed due to its privileged nature.
+Nevertheless, even in those circumstances, as much information as possible, without disclosing business confidential information, must be provided.
+This may include a description by ICANN Staff of the general nature of such information and the rationale for its non-disclosure.

 4. Agreement of the Council

-The PDP-WT has discussed whether the voting thresholds might need to be reviewed (see also overarching issues) but has not arrived yet at a possible recommendation in relation to this issue and hopes to receive further input on this issue during the public comment period.
+The PDP-WT discussed whether the voting thresholds currently in place might need to be reviewed (see also overarching issues) but agrees that this issue should be covered as part of the next overall review of the GNSO.
+The WT does note that it has proposed two new voting thresholds in relation to the adoption of the WG Charter (see recommendation 19) as well as a new voting threshold for the termination of a PDP (see recommendation 37).

 5. Board Vote

-The PDP-WT recommends that the provisions in relation to the Board Vote in the ICANN By-Laws remain essentially unchanged, noting that a clarification is required to the current provision 13f to clarify what ‘act’ means – (13 f – ‘In any case in which the Council is not able to reach GNSO Supermajority vote, a majority vote of the Board will be sufficient to act’.
+The PDP-WT recommends that the provisions in relation to the Board Vote in the ICANN Bylaws remain essentially unchanged, but recognizes that the current provision 13f is not clear especially in relation to what ‘act’ means.
+Some members of the WT suggest that this should be interpreted in a narrow sense (the Board cannot declare a recommendation as a Consensus Policy under the applicable ICANN Contracts if that recommendation that was not approved by the required GNSO voting threshold).
+Other members of the WT suggest that this should be interpreted in a broader sense (the Board can approve a Consensus Policy even if it was not approved by the required GNSO voting threshold).
+The PDP-WT is in the process of seeking further input on this issue by the ICANN Board, staff and the community on this issues in order to determine whether this provision needs to stay as is, be clarified or be removed.
 In addition, an explanation needs to be added in the Policy Development Procedure Manual to clarify that all recommendations, also those not recommending new or changes to Consensus Policies, should be communicated to the Board.

 6. Implementation